The Adolphus, The Oriental, The Magnolia

 I don’t think I’ve seen the Oriental from this angle.
 And I’ve never noticed all those windows in the Magnolia Building that look directly across into other windows.
 (That must be … strange.)
 And since I recently posted photos of this same block of S. Akard, I immediately recognized the short building with the odd-shaped cut-out/crest-like decoration in it opposite the Oriental.

-I love this photo.
+I love these photos.
 And how nice that two of these landmark buildings are still alive and kicking!

 Copyright © 2016 Paula Bosse.
 All Rights Reserved.